Min-Sheng/paper-critiques/week03/LearningFromNoisyLarge-ScaleDatasetsWithMinimalSupervision/Critique.md

 And I wonder why not use the sigmoid function just likes the image classifier used?

 ## Promising Applications
+It can be help the image retrieval more precise in social network because everyone can leave any commit or messenge and make the data become noisy.

 ## Technical Summarizes
+The archetecture of the model comprises one Inception V3 as feature extractor, one label-cleaning network, and one image classifier.
+Both the label-cleaning network and the image classifier share the feautre from the feature extractor while the label-cleaning network concatenate it with word embedding from noisy labels.
+Then, there are two loss functions－L1 loss between the predicted cleaned labels and the GT cleaned labels; the cross-entropy for classification.